tylertitsworth/5th-age-srd/Magic-Items/README.md

 Magic item powers that do not specify a recharge chance or a specific usage pattern have powers that are always available.

 The majority of magic item powers list a recharge number (6+, 11+, or 16+).
-You can count on using a recharge power once a day, but subsequent uses depend on successful recharge rolls.
+You can count on using a recharge power once a full recovery, but subsequent uses depend on successful recharge rolls.
 After the battle in which you've used an item's power, roll a d20.
-If your roll equals or exceeds the recharge number for that item, you can use that item power again that day.
+If your roll equals or exceeds the recharge number for that item, you can use that item power again that full recovery.
 If the roll fails, the item power is expended until you take a full heal-up.

 ---